 The graphics come from an outstanding homage/update to Atari 2600 Adventure and are an inspiration for Heropath.

-These are the modest first sights and first steps of Heropath.
-What we have is an exceedingly simple puzzle game with a fantasy theme.
+The above screenshot is the modest first sights and first steps of Heropath.
+This alpha demo is an exceedingly simple puzzle game with a fantasy theme.
 You can play Heropath version 0.0.0.2 with a web browser and keyboard here:

-Instructions: You control Sir Bloc.
-Collect the keys to unlock the doors to get the chalice.
+Instructions: You control Sir Bloc with the keyboard arrow keys.
+You need to collect the keys to unlock the doors to get the chalice.

 – Load grid map